ellinorromin/cat_feeding_website/README.md

+# PROJECT SPECIFIC NOTES

+Problem: Our cat Tristan continually changes his eating habits and schedule.
+We experiment with different food and different times for feeding in order to see what works best.
+This makes it difficult to maintain a habit, especially with 2 people responsible for feeding Tristan in the household.

+Solution: Create a program to simplify the feeding process.
+The program will be coded with React and TypeScript, should ideally only include one page for simplicity, and should include:

+- a list of Tristan's mealtimes and what he is fed during each mealtime
+- the possibility to change both his food options and the meal times
+- (possible levels: level 1 - session based, level 2 - using local storage, level 3 - using an API)
+- A simple check-function whenever Tristan is fed
+- (possible level up: a notes function, writing how well he ate, which parts of the meal he ate, etc)

+Once the foundation for the program is built, level up the program by using a login, making it possible for other cat owners to use the program.

+This is a hobby project to maintain coding skills and learn new coding skills along the way.
+This ReadMe will be updated as the project - and hopefully me as a coder - evolves.

+# AUTOMATIC README FROM USING VITE

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.